zkry/awqat/README.md

 ### Sunrise
-- The only customizable variable for sunrise is `awqat-sunrise-sunset-angle` (Defaults to -0.833), which represents the sunrise/sunset zenith angle offset below horizon.
+- The only customizable variable for sunrise is `awqat-sunrise-sunset-angle` (Defaults to -0.833), which represents the sunrise/sunset zenith angle offset below the horizon.
 A zero value corresponds to the sun being at zenith=90°, which means that the sun circle is still visible.
 The apparent radius of the sun at the horizon is 16 arcminutes, and the average refraction is known to be 34 arcminutes, which gives an offset of 50 arcminutes, hence the -0.833° value.
   **You shouldn't change this variable unless you are an astrophysicist!**

 ### Dhuhr
-Dhuhr time corresponds to the noon.
+Dhuhr time corresponds to noon.
 It is the base for calculating other times.
-Dhuhr do not have specific configuration.
+Dhuhr does not have a specific configuration.
 However, you can set safety offsets for Dhuhr (see below).

 ### Asr
 - You can set the flag `awqat-asr-hanafi` to `t` to follow the Hanafi opinion on